coding-armadillo/learn-cpp/docs/basics.md

 ## Assignment 2

-Write a C++ program named `circle.cpp` that prompts for hte diameter (cm) of a circle and computes and displays the circle's area and circumference.
+Write a C++ program named `circle.cpp` that prompts for the diameter (cm) of a circle and computes and displays the circle's area and circumference.

 We can assume `π` equals 3.14159.